NelsonPython/Enviro/README.md

 ## Selling your data

-You sell data by publishing it on the I3 Consortium Data Marketplace where subscribers can buy it:
+You sell data by publishing it on the I3 Marketplace where subscribers can buy it:

 [Publishing data to the I3 Data Marketplace](enviro-I3-publish.md)